olcf/olcf-test-harness/README.md

 Skipped 0, launched 1.
 ```

-When you see `submit exit value = 0`, you know your job was successfully launched.
+When you see `submit exit value = 0`, you know your job was successfully submitted to the scheduler.

 ### Checking Test Results